StormDragon77/Stormilla/README.md

 - Your bug will be marked invalid/declined if it cannot be reproduced, it isn't a problem relating to this pack or if it is intended
 - Bugs can be:
     Missed Textures and Inconsistencies, Texturing Errors, Unnecessary Files within Pack, Typos in Description and Outdated Preview Images on PMC
-- Bugs that are not caused by Fixed Inconsistencies should be labeled as ideas.
+- Bugs that are not caused by Fixed Inconsistencies will be labeled as ideas.
 Also if it hasn't been reported yet, please report the bug to Mojang at https://bugs.mojang.com/secure/Dashboard.jspa
 - Describe your bug in detail, include image of the bug if possible and especially if a text description can't visualize the problem well enough
 - Specify what platform you are on (Java or bedrock)
 - If nessessary, include game version and version of pack you are using.